 The numbers speak for themselves: with 97% of our students in work or further study within six months of graduating (DLHE 2016/17) – plus a top ten ranking for the number of year-long placements we offer – NTU is one of the UK’s most employment-focused universities (HESA 2017/18).

-We have strong relationships with hundreds of businesses and work closely with our employers to ensure that your son or daughter is supported through the process of applying for graduate roles.
+We have strong relationships with hundreds of businesses and work closely with our employers to ensure that your son, daughter or young person is supported through the process of applying for graduate roles.
 There will be plenty of opportunities throughout their time at NTU to connect with a wide variety of employers including large recruitment fairs, employer presentations and projects during work experience.

 Preparing to enter the world of work after university can be daunting, however NTU’s Employability team are here to help our graduates.
 We’re one of the UK’s most employment-focused universities, find out how we can support their future.